-There is a series of stakeholder webinars planned for April 10 and 11, 2013.
-These webinars will be an interactive session that will provide stakeholder's opportunities to provide comments on the vision, goals, objectives, and performance measures, updated strategic corridor system, interstate congestion, as well as tasks associated with the Transit, Rail, Interstate, Strategic Corridor, and Freight plans.
-By using the webinar format, SCDOT hopes to reach as many stakeholders and interested parties by reducing travel time and expense and bringing the meeting to you at your office, home or other place of business.
-EventBrite invitations will be emailed to the full stakeholder list, and information can be forwarded to other interested parties.
+By using the webinar format, SCDOT reaches as many stakeholders and interested parties as possible by reducing travel time and expense and bringing the meeting to you at your office, home or other place of business.
+EventBrite invitations will be emailed to the full stakeholder list once the January dates are set.
 The webinars are free for participants, online, accessible by toll free phone, and are open to the public.
-More information about specific instructions to participate will be forthcoming, but please save the dates for following areas of interest, namely Freight and Rail, Interstate/ Strategic Corridors, and Transit/Bike and Pedestrian.
+Three webinars are held in each series to focus on specific areas of interest, namely Freight and Rail, Interstate/ Strategic Corridors, and Transit/Bike and Pedestrian.

 Vision, Goals, Objectives and Performance Measures

-The study team has been working with SCDOT's executive leadership team from SCDOT, SC Department of Commerce, and the SC Ports Authority to finalize the South Carolina Multimodal Transportation Plan vision and goals.
+The study team has been working with the Plan's executive leadership team from SCDOT, SC Department of Commerce, and the SC Ports Authority to finalize the South Carolina Multimodal Transportation Plan vision and goals.
 The vision and goals are aligned to the Department's Strategic Plan, as well as the 2030 Statewide Multimodal Transportation Plan and MAP-21 national goals.

 Safe, reliable surface transportation and infrastructure that effectively supports a healthy economy for South Carolina.

 Mobility and System Reliability - Provide surface transportation infrastructure and services that will advance the efficient and reliable movement of people and goods throughout the state.

 Safety - Improve the safety and security of the transportation system by implementing transportation improvements that reduce fatalities and serious injuries as well as enabling effective emergency management operations.